 Your child-support order specifies a set amount that is to be paid by one parent to the other, usually from the non-custodial parent to the custodial parent.
 NJ child support was created to ensure that the child can maintain a standard of living similar to that which he or she had during the marriage or relationship.
 There are often add-ons to the set child-support amount, such as medical expenses, dental and orthodontic costs, tuition, and school expenses.

 Although these payments may be stated in your NJ child-support order, some parents find them confusing and may have questions as they’re filing for child support in NJ.

 - Who is supposed to buy the child’s clothes?
 The custodial parent is generally responsible for purchasing most of the child’s wardrobe.
 Some custodial parents refuse to send clothing with the child on visitation, believing that the non-custodial parent should be responsible for all of the child’s needs during visitation.
-This is not how courts view the matter.
+This is not how courts and NJ child-support laws view the matter.
 It is important to remember that clothing belongs to your child and clothes have to go back and forth.